uchexm/Big-5-Summit/README.md

 ### Prerequisite

-This is an example of how to list things you need to use the software and how to install them.
+This is an example of how to use tge repo and list things you need to use the software and how to install them.
 * npm
   ```sh
   npm install npm@latest -g